 Emergency responders while responding to an emergency.

-935 CMR 501.000 shall not be construed to prohibit access to authorized law enforcement personnel or local public health, inspectional services, or other permit-granting agents acting within their lawful jurisdiction
+935 CMR 501.000: Medical Use of Marijuana may not be construed to prohibit access to authorized law enforcement personnel or local public health, inspectional services, or other permit-granting agents acting within their lawful jurisdiction

 Energy Efficiency and Conservation.
-An MTC must demonstrate consideration of the following factors as part of its operating plan and application for licensure:
+An MTC shall demonstrate consideration of the following factors as part of its operating plan and application for licensure:

 Identification of potential energy use reduction opportunities (such as natural lighting and energy efficiency measures), and a plan for implementation of such opportunities;